vincss/mcsleepingserverstarter/README.md

 ## 📀 Install

-There are two ways to run SleepingServerStarter :
+There are multiple ways to run SleepingServerStarter:

 ### Download the binaries